Classic financial lessons from the experts

-Investing with a Purpose
+Investing with a purpose

-There are a lot of very intricate aspects to investing, and finding a good investment is just the cusp.
-Building a portfolio imbedded with purpose and based on your goals should be foremost.
+There are a lot of very intricate aspects of investing, and finding a good investment is just the cusp.
+Building a portfolio embedded with purpose and based on your goals should be foremost.
 It is much more valuable to focus on the foundation and structure of your investment portfolio than the micromanagement of the individual securities.
 Defining and monitoring target correlation, value at risk, target asset allocation, concentration risk, and cash-flow needs are some of the ways that we use investment planning to guide investment results.

 - “It’s not supposed to be easy.
 Anyone who finds it easy is stupid.” – Charlie Munger